hpc-carpentry/hpc-chapel/_episodes/07-commandargs.md

 ~~~
 {:.input}

-it can be inicialized with a specific value, when executing the code at the command line, using the syntax:
+it can be initialized with a specific value, when executing the code at the command line, using the syntax:

 ~~~
 >> ./base_solution --niter=3000